Special Music Collections

 Thanks to funding by Boston University’s Humanities Foundation we have acquired the entire audio catalog of the Smithsonian Institution’s Smithsonian Folkways label, and also the Rounder Collections sets from Rounder Records.
 Browse the arrivals in person or through the online catalog.
 Make the broadest online catalog search by keyword: monitor; cook; rounder; paredon; folkways.
 You may also search by keyword for a topic you have in mind: Peru; Nixon; children; protest.

 Many of the Howard Gottlieb Archival Research Center collections are comprised of personal papers of notable figures in music.
 Howard Gottlieb Archival Research Center holdings also include material from the Paris Conservatoire, the Boston Symphony Orchestra.
+View list of their collections.

 The majority of the personal studio score collection of trumpet virtuoso, BSO chair, teacher and conductor Roger Voisin arrived at Boston University in 1989.
 The collection is organized alphabetically by composers’ surnames and is kept on-site.
 Items can be requested request at the Music Library service window.
 To view this collection in the BU Library Search, search by Voisin and limit to physical items.
 You can also search by alphabetical letter with Voisin in quotes to limit the number of results: for example “Voisin A” or “Voisin B”.